Is this the year you admit failure and quit the real estate industry?

 In order to both close more deals and build a strong referral network, you need to get a great CRM, and set up a nurturing plan as soon as you start getting leads.

 A good CRM doesn’t have to be expensive.
-You can get a robust CRM like Freshsales for less than $15 a month that will help you automate your nurturing and stay organized enough to touch the right lead, with the right message, at the right time.
+You can try an affordable CRM like Insightly, which is free for up to two users, to help you automate your nurturing and stay organized enough to touch the right lead, with the right message, at the right time.

 Second, and almost as important as having a great lead nurturing plan in place, you need to actively try to generate future referrals.